iamswetha7/iamswetha7/README.md

 ### Technical Contributions ✍

-### ROLE: Core Team Member -Azure Security Community Leader
+### ROLE: Core Team Member -Security Community Leader

 I'm Security Leader in the Cloudnloud Community in the UK.
 I bring the ability to host events, conferences and effectively mentor individuals ❤️.
 The CloudnLoud Tech community is a 𝐧𝐨𝐧-𝐩𝐫𝐨𝐟𝐢𝐭 open source tech community, volunteer-run event.
 CloudnLoud is started with the aim to help cancer children 👦 who are not able to afford the treatment cost 💰.
 We are doing this for a good cause to save millions of Cancer children's life 👧.